r4dat/1D_Genetic_Knapsack/README.txt

 Our problem is one amenable to a single small pool, but we could make a very large population singleton and alter it to farm out mutation, crossover, and evaluation on chunks of the population.

+While the code is not currently set up this way, adding an Organism interface, and the OrganismBit as the current Organism would be a good choice.
+Then we could use generics appropriately in the population.
+Like ArrayList<? extends Organism> - this covers both heterogenous additions to the ArrayList, and future extension ala OrganismLetters.
+Some typing is needed because previous versions of Java would allow untyped Collections which can lead to heterogenous sets.
+E.g. it's possible the ArrayList might contain an Organism, and a integer or some other mixed object types.

 __strategy pattern__
 src/selection/SelectionStrategy.java